voelv/intraupdate/README.md

 ### Selenium Customizables
 - Download newest Selenium drivers on the fly or use local copies
 - Choose Firefox or Chrome
-- Parameters passed to Selenium
+- Pass parameters to Selenium

 ### Data from Foraeldreintra
-- Get data from one ore more children
+- Get data from one or more children
 - Ugeplaner
 - Lektiebog